 What if I brought assets into the marriage?

-What if my spouse signed over title to the house to me?
+What if my spouse signed over the house title to me?

-What if we have separate bank accounts/ credit cards?
+What if we have separate bank accounts and credit cards?

-If the money was earned during the marriage then it is divided in half.
-If the debt was accrued during the marriage then it is divided in half.
-Unless you have a prenupt then the name on the account makes no difference.
+If the money was earned during the marriage, then it is divided in half upon dissolution of the marriage.
+If the debt was accrued during the marriage, then it is divided in half upon dissolution of the marriage.
+Unless you have a prenup, then the name on the account makes no difference.